charlie-minns/clusterriser/README.md

 The test, prims, and clustering files contain an approach that used Prim's method of creating a minimum spanning tree to create a clustering result.

 AlphaMetric is a notebook that looks into pruning the minimum spanning tree to create a clustering result.
-In this, I look at the intra-distances vs inter-distances of clusters produced as a success metric for clustering, producing different results by altering the weighting of spatial information in the dataset.
+In this, I look at the intra-cluster vs inter-cluster distances produced as a success metric for clustering, producing different results by altering the weighting of spatial information in the dataset.

 The hdbscan-hyperspectral notebook is an inital test at applying HDBSCAN to hyperspectral images.